ntaraujo/gse/README.md

 from moviepy.video.fx.fadein import fadein p.mask_clip = p.mask_clip.fx(fadein, 2)

-# Make the final clip based on the background choice and let it available as p.final_clip.
+# Make the final clip based on the background choice and let it available as p.final_clip
 # Also set p.audio which will say to the next method if the output video
 # would has audio or not (p.mask_clip and p.input_clip must to exist)
 p.obackground()